 It is clear from national data and from numerous independent studies, that the pandemic was most detrimental to pupils from disadvantaged backgrounds.
 During the period of school closures, the attainment of disadvantaged pupils in schools across the country was more significantly impacted than non-disadvantaged pupils, and when schools reopened again, this group of children were also slower to catch up.
-This caused a widening of the attainment gap between the two groups nationally; a pattern that was mirrored here at Coleridge.
+This caused a widening of the attainment gap between the two groups at a national level, and also here at Coleridge.

-In order to maximise the impact of our pupil premium spending, leaders at Coleridge sought to focus on areas of schooling where the gaps were most pronounced, and which were most fundamental to the children's chances of future academic success (e.g. attendance, phonics and early reading).
+In order to maximise the impact of our pupil premium spending, leaders at our school sought to focus on areas of schooling where the gaps were most pronounced, and which were most fundamental to the children's chances of future academic success (e.g. attendance, phonics and early reading).
 We also decided to take a longer-term approach to our spending and work in these areas, in order to achieve lasting improvements that will make a real difference to the outcomes of children.
-Our plan was therefore set over a two-year period from September 2022 to September 2024, with the Intended Outcomes listed on pg.4, being the ultimate goals by the endpoint of this plan.
+Our plan was therefore set over a three year period from December 2022 to July 2025, with the Intended Outcomes (pg.4), being the ultimate goals by the end of this plan.

-Now in September 2023, we are halfway through the plan, and are able to undertake some analysis of the efficacy and impact of our work to date, and to make revisions where necessary.
+Now in December 2023, we are one year into the plan, and are able to undertake some analysis of the efficacy and impact of our work to date, and to make revisions where necessary.

-There has been a significant improvement in the percentage of disadvantaged children achieving the Year 1 phonics pass mark.
+1. There has been a significant improvement in the percentage of disadvantaged children achieving the Year 1 phonics pass mark.

-Implementation of the Little Wandle scheme and consistent, targeted phonics intervention sessions, led to 80% of all disadvantaged children in Year 1 achieving the pass mark for the screening check.
-This figure indicates that disadvantaged children at Coleridge did similarly well to non-disadvantaged children nationally.
-The school recognises that this outstanding result needs to be replicated year on year.
+Implementation of the Little Wandle scheme and consistent, targeted phonics intervention sessions, led to a remarkable 80% of all disadvantaged children in Year 1 achieving the pass mark for the screening check.
+This figure indicates that disadvantaged children at Coleridge did similarly well to non-disadvantaged children in other schools nationally.
+We recognise that this outstanding result needs to be replicated year on year in order to make a meaningful judgement about the impact of our work in this area.